Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Alternative Route

 If you’re not interested in visiting Tortuguero National Park, you can drive directly from Puerto Viejo to La Fortuna.
-However, it’s a long drive, so it’s worth breaking up the journey with a stop at the waterfalls of Bajos del Toro on your way.
-Be aware that you’ll need a car with some clearance from the ground as the road can be bumpy here.
+However, it’s a long drive, so it’s worth breaking up the journey with a detour at the waterfalls of Bajos del Toro on your way.
+Be aware that you’ll need a car with some clearance from the ground, as the road can be bumpy here.

 If Tortuguero doesn’t suit you for some other reason, you can also visit Corcovado National Park near Uvita!